-Our objective is to contribute to sustainable development by removing obstacles to optimised decision-making.
+Our company policy is to contribute to sustainable development by removing obstacles to optimised decision-making.
 Our commitment is threefold – to sustainability, to quality, and to profit.

 Our commitment is first of all to sustainable development – to ensure that a fulfilling environment can be sustained both for the present generations and those to come.
 We ensure – before embarking on new projects – that they will benefit human well-being and the environment.
 We find that the life cycle technique is the only way to make an adequately encompassing assessment of the environmental and social effects of a decision, thus making environmental and social improvements without creating new problems elsewhere.
 We provide increasingly more speedy and precise tools for measuring progress towards sustainability, and for assessing the environmental and social impact of specific actions or products.
 Our tools are typically developed and tested in the context of specific applications but most often have more general applicability.